Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Applications for an Undue Hardship or Practical Difficulty (not including excess inventory) should prove proactive efforts have been made and be substantiated with factual evidence of why the hardship or difficulty exists despite best efforts to uphold the spirit of the ordinance.

 Applications for excess inventory should include proof excess inventory was purchased prior to 11/27/18, the date of ratification.
 The City may ask for information periodically on inventory reduction and remaining stock.

-If you qualify for either of the above reasons, the next step is for you to complete an exemption application.
+If you qualify for either of the above reasons, the next step is for you to complete an exemption application(Temporarily Suspended due to Covid-19).
 Make sure to explain clearly why you feel like you qualify for an exemption.
 Please also remember to attach documents that support your claim.
-Please note, approved requests may be posted publicly on the City's webpage.
+Please note, approved requests may be posted publicly on the City’s webpage.